Understanding PubSub+ Insights Dashboards for Advanced Monitoring

 • Incoming Message Promotion/Demotion: A section that shows the messages that were promoted or demoted.

-• Promoted Msgs In: A Query Value widget that shows the current number of incoming Direct messages go through message promotion.
+• Last Promoted Msgs In: A query value widget that shows the last number of incoming Direct messages go through message promotion.

 • Incoming Promoted Messages: A Timeseries widget that shows a graph with the number of incoming Direct messages that have gone through the message promotion.
 The graph shows the numbers over the selected time interval.

-• Promoted Rate: A Query Value widget that shows the rate of messages (message per second) of incoming Direct messages that go through message promotion.
+• Last Promoted Rate: A query value widget that shows the last rate of messages (message per second) of incoming Direct messages that go through message promotion.

 • Incoming Promoted Message Rate (msgs/sec): A Timeseries widget that shows a graph with the incoming rate (messages per second) of Direct messages that have gone through message promotion.
 The graph shows the numbers over the selected time interval.

-• Demoted Msgs In: A Query Value widget that shows the number of incoming Persistent messages go through message demotion.
+• Last Demoted Msgs In: A query value widget that shows the last number of incoming Persistent messages go through message demotion.

 • Incoming Demoted Messages: A Timeseries widget that shows a graph with the number of incoming Persistent messages that have gone through the message demotion.
 The graph shows the numbers over the selected time interval.

-• Demoted Rate: A Query Value widget that shows the rate of messages (message per second) of incoming Persistent messages that go through message demotion.
+• Last Demoted Rate: A query value widget that shows the last rate of messages (message per second) of incoming Persistent messages that go through message demotion.

 • Incoming Demoted Message Rate (msgs/sec): A Timeseries widget that shows a graph with the incoming rate (messages per second) of Persistent messages that have gone through message demotion.
 The graph shows the numbers over the selected time interval.